-The main objective of MFA is to make sure that only authorized persons can access the resources or assets of an organization.
-If first level authentication gets compromised still there is one more authentication for an attacker to get access to the system.
+The main objective of MFA is to ensure that only authorized persons can access the resources or assets of an organization.
+If first-level authentication gets compromised, there is one more authentication for an attacker to access the system.
 Learn more about Integrated Development services

 What is SMS-2-factor authentication?

 In SMS-2-factor authentication, ‘what the user knows (password)’ and ‘what the user has (security token)’ - these two factors used.
-The system asks for username, password and then a one-time passcode is sent to user in text message to verify he or she is the authorized person.
-Then user enters the passcode and gains access to the system or application.
-This authentication method is used for first-time login, resetting the password or for doing critical transactions.
+The system asks for a username and password, and then a one-time passcode is sent to the user in a text message to verify they are the authorized person.
+Then the user enters the passcode and gains access to the system or application.
+This authentication method is used for first-time login, resetting passwords, or critical transactions.

 SMS-2-factor authentication is popular because it is easy and super convenient for the user.
-Nowadays everyone has a mobile phone and they always have it on them.
+Nowadays, everyone has a mobile phone, and they always have it on them.
 They don’t need any new hardware or software.
 And they don’t have to go through any creepy fingerprinting process.
-They just need two things, a device (could be a phone) and a sim card.
+They need two things, a device (could be a phone) and a sim card.